nignatiadis/nignatiadis.github.io/index.md

     <p> Previously, I was a postdoctoral research scientist at Columbia Statistics.
 I received my PhD in Stanford's Statistics department in the summer of 2022, advised by <a href="https://web.stanford.edu/~swager">Stefan Wager</a>.
     Before that, I received degrees in Mathematics (BSc), Molecular Biotechnology (BSc) and Scientific Computing (MSc) at the University of Heidelberg in Germany.
 There, I worked with <a href="https://www.huber.embl.de/"> Wolfgang Huber </a> at the European Molecular Biology Laboratory.
     </p>
+    I am a co-organizer of the <a href="https://www.selectiveinferenceseminar.com/">International Seminar on Selective Inference</a> (with Will Fithian, Jelle Goeman, Lihua Lei, and Zhimei Ren).
     <p>
     Please feel free to reach out if we may share research interests!
     You can find me on <a href="https://github.com/nignatiadis">Github</a>, <a href="https://twitter.com/nikosIgnatiadis">Twitter</a> and <a href="https://scholar.google.com/citations?user=KH3jpkoAAAAJ">Google Scholar</a> or email me at <code>ignat@uchicago.edu</code>.
 A copy of my CV is available <a href="assets/cv/ignatiadis_cv.pdf"> here</a>.